-Xanax is one of the many prescription medications, classified as benzodiazepines, that is widely prescribed in order to treat depression, anxiety disorders, and panic attacks.
+Xanax is one of the many prescription medications, classified as benzodiazepines, that is widely prescribed to treat depression, anxiety disorders, and panic attacks.
 It lowers overexcitement in the brain by calming down the central nervous system.
-Xanax is not a narcotic, but it can be harmful all the same.
+Xanax is not a narcotic, but it can be harmful.

-Whether a drug is considered a narcotic or not, they all come with risks.
+Whether a drug is considered a narcotic, they all come with risks.
 Xanax is one of the most commonly prescribed benzos, but that does not mean there are no side effects that can be experienced.
-Generally, if used within your doctors’ instructions, Xanax can be a very safe way to manage anxiety and panic attacks, but when misused, it can lead to serious adverse side effects, including heart problems, dependency, and even addiction.
+Generally, if used within your doctors’ instructions, Xanax can be a safe way to manage anxiety and panic attacks.
+Still, when misused, it can lead to serious adverse side effects, including heart problems, dependency, and even addiction.

 Is Xanax a Narcotic?

-Benzodiazepines are used to calm and relax the brain by depressing the central nervous system.
-They slow down the brain and overwhelming feelings of anxiety.
-In addition to depression and anxiety disorders, Xanax is also prescribed to help with insomnia as well.
+Benzodiazepines can calm and relax the brain by depressing the central nervous system.
+As a result, they slow down the brain and cause overwhelming feelings of anxiety.
+In addition to depression and anxiety disorders, Xanax is prescribed to help with insomnia.

 As one of the most commonly prescribed prescription medications, it is not surprising that the addiction rates, especially amongst younger people, are so high.
 Alprazolam has several common street names, including Xans, bars, blue footballs, and xannies.